Government unveils national cancer agency and $60 million injection into Pharmac

 Fast-track diagnostic pathways will be developed for "priority cancers", and there would be a national agreement on the scope and distribution of specialist cancer services.

-The $60 million in funding for Pharmac includes $20 million for this year and $40 million for 2020/21.
+Pharmac has welcomed the funding injection, which includes $20 million for this year and $40 million for 2020/21.
 That's on top of $10 million announced in this year's Budget.

+That brings Pharmac's annual medicines budget to over $1 billion, Pharmac board chair Steve Maharey said.

 In last year's Budget, the Government increased Pharmac's funding by more than 13 per cent, from about $870 million to $985 million.
 That compares to increases of 2.4 per cent and 6.3 per cent in National's last two years in government.